kunhwiko/concepts/systems-design.md

   3) DNS Server : phonebook for finding the IP address of sites
   4) HTTP : set of rules for how request-response works in the web

-Networking :
 Packets : small segments of data of a larger message
   * IP Packet Header : holds the source and destination address
   * TCP Packet Header : order of how packets should be reassembled
   * IP Packet Data : holds the data of the packet

 Handshake : TCP sends requests by sending packets to destination server asking for a connection